About the Order of the Arrow

 Membership

-The Order of the Arrow has more than 160,000 active members located in lodges affiliated with over 270 BSA local councils.
-As of August 2018, there is now an OA lodge in every council across the United States.
+The Order of the Arrow has more than 160,000 active members located in Lodges affiliated with over 270 Scouting America local councils.
+As of August 2018, there is now an OA Lodge in every council across the United States.

 Membership Requirements